maxx1128/Webdev-Study-Notes/BackEnd/RubyOnRails.md

 Risque coders can even use Presenters inside of other Presenters if they want, in case there's common abstractions that need to happen between multiple Presenter objects.

+## Services

+Services are similar to Presenters, but are for more complex business logic and calculations that can't be kept to the model.

 ## Tests

 * Fixtures